JuergenGutsch/blog/_source/_posts/2018-10-22-github-comments.md

 There are already some JavaScript codes available which can be used to add GitHub Issues as comments.
 The GitHub API is well documented and it should be easy to do this.

-I already evaluated a solution to use.
-I will go with Utterance
+I already evaluated a solution to use: I will go with Utterance

 > "A lightweight comments widget built on GitHub issues"